Profit and loss SSC CGL Questions with answers set 29

 During annual sale in July, a shopkeeper offers his goods at a discount of 50% except for the last week when he offers an additional discount of 40%.
 The prices of goods sold during the last week, as a percent of marked price, is then,

-Other related question set and solution set on SSC CGL Profit and loss
+Other related question set and solution set on SSC CGL Profit, loss and discount and Ratio and Proportion

 How to solve difficult SSC CGL Math problems at very high speed using efficient problem solving strategies and techniques